Rjrtgarcia/ConsultEaseFinV/docs/deployment_guide.md

 - **RFID reader not detected**: Check USB connection and device permissions
 - **Database connection errors**: Verify PostgreSQL is running and credentials are correct
 - **UI scaling issues**: Adjust Qt screen scaling or resolution settings
+- **On-screen keyboard not appearing**: Run `~/keyboard-show.sh` or press F5 to toggle keyboard

 ### Faculty Desk Unit Issues
 - **WiFi connection problems**: Check network credentials and signal strength
 - **Display not working**: Verify SPI connections and TFT_eSPI configuration
 - **BLE detection issues**: Check beacon MAC address and RSSI threshold
+- **Always showing Available**: This is expected if using the always-on BLE option in config.h

 ### MQTT Communication Issues
 - **Connection failures**: Verify Mosquitto is running and accessible
 - **Message not received**: Check topic names and subscription status
 - **Delayed updates**: Check network latency and MQTT QoS settings
+- **Reconnection issues**: The system now uses exponential backoff for reconnection attempts

+### UI Issues
+- **Transitions not working**: Some platforms may not support opacity-based transitions
+- **Consultation panel not refreshing**: Check auto-refresh timer settings
+- **Keyboard not appearing**: Try different keyboard types (squeekboard, onboard)

 ### For Additional Help
 - Check the logs: